IBDPR-Indiana Birth Defects and Problems Registry

 What happens when patient information is reported to the IBDPR?

 A hospital or healthcare provider informs the IBDPR that a child was diagnosed with a birth defect.
 All of the information about children and families reported to the IBDPR is kept confidential to respect the rights of families and remain HIPAA compliant.
-The Indiana State Department of Health can plan services and provide resources based on the birth defect information received.
+The Indiana Department of Health then plans services and provides resources based on the birth defect information received.